Eating and Drinking

 Award winning restaurants, bars, cafes and ice cream parlours

-Thanet's cultural renaissance extends to unmissable food and drink.
-This great-for-gourmets corner of Kent is brim-full of fine produce, local markets and award-winning places to eat.
+This great-for-gourmets corner of Kent is becoming famous all over for fine produce, local markets and award-winning places to eat.

-Be sure to book for October's Broadstairs Food Festival; a three day celebration of Thanet's finest meats, cheeses, pickles and breads, all washed down with Kent wines, ciders and ales.
-At Easter the Thanet Beer Festival comes to Margate, showcasing the transformation of fine Kentish hops into an irresistible array of perries, bitters and ales.
+Serious foodies and casual tasters alike will enjoy Autumn’s annual Broadstairs Food Festival; a three day celebration of Thanet's finest meats, cheeses and breads, all washed down with Kent wines, ciders and ales.
+If that sounds good, don’t miss Margate’s Easter Thanet Beer Festival, showcasing the transformation of fine Kentish hops into an irresistible array of ciders, and ales.